femboyfin/dbdideas/survivor_perks.md

 - In addition to other Survivor(s) seeing the generator you are on, you also see the generator other Survivor(s) are on
   - Slight buff taking inspiration from Kindred to mildly increase the strength of the perk without changing it's effects drastically.
-- In addition to the Survivior(s)'s aura, the aura of their generator is also revealed for the duration
+- In addition to the Survivor(s)'s aura, the aura of their generator is also revealed for the duration
   - Makes it easier to determine which generators are being worked on at a glance, including if the survivor is repairing the generator from the opposing side from you.

 ## [Better than New](<https://deadbydaylight.wiki.gg/wiki/Better_than_New>) 📉 🗑️

-- Additionally increase the action speeds of Gate-Opening, Unhooking, Rummaging, Sabotaging, Inovcating
+- Additionally increase the action speeds of Gate-Opening, Unhooking, Rummaging, Sabotaging, Invocating
   - Mild buff to the usage of the perk, most of these will likely see little use in actual games but don't have much risk of causing problems on an already relatively weak and particularly low-usage perk.